Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 ## Data & metrics<a name='Data'></a>

 I use the [data](https://www.kaggle.com/c/nlp-getting-started/data) provided by Kaggle.
-To have an idea of what the data looks like, let's run the following in python.
+After downloding the data, and in order to have an idea of what the data looks like, let's run the following in python.

 ```python
 data_set = pd.read_csv('./train.csv')